digital-canvas/cw-docs/how-to-guides/printing-windows-network-printing.md

 {% hint style="danger" %}
 **NOTE:**

-**Printer name** - This is the name that the printer will show inside of CloudWaitress.
+**Printer name** - This is the name that the printer will show inside of Diner Websites Ordering.

-**API Key** - This needs to be copied from the printer settings inside of CloudWaitress.
+**API Key** - This needs to be copied from the printer settings inside of Diner Websites Ordering.

 **Number of copies** - This will determine how many copies of the are printed.